eslint/eslint/docs/rules/one-var.md

 }
 ```

 If you are configuring the rule with an object, by default, if you didn't specify declaration type it will not be checked.
-So the following patten is not considered warning when options are set to: `{ var: "always", let: "always" }`
+So the following pattern is not considered a warning when options are set to: `{ var: "always", let: "always" }`

 ```js
 /*eslint one-var: [2, { var: "always", let: "always" }]*/